sky-uk/client-lib-ios-test-foundation/README.md

 ![Input/Output](https://user-images.githubusercontent.com/51656240/95301424-e1ad5000-0880-11eb-8b42-007bda2722ae.png)

 MA behavior depends on user activity (user gestures), BE state (BE http responses) and MA storage (Persistence Storage).
 On the other side, the behavior of MSA can be described by the UI element displayed to the user and by the http requests executed so far by MSA.
-UI Tests verify the correctness of MSA's behavior defining asserts on inputs and/or ouputs of the black box.
+UI Tests verify the correctness of MSA's behavior defining asserts on inputs and/or outputs of the black box.

 ```swift
 import XCTest